ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

 -----------------------
 * By accepting this proposal, the committee reaffirms Haskell's status as an evolving, forward-thinking language, excited to adopt new ideas.

+* If this current proposal is accepted, I would expect the committee to accept `#291`_ (with significant revisions to the text, but not the spirit) and `#270`_ (perhaps with significant revisions to the details). `#281`_ could then be drastically simplified and designed to work only in the subset of the language that contains no puns; my hope is then that `#281`_, too, would be accepted.

 * @simonpj has asked for a "list of the things [we] might have to give up".
   Here is an attempt at this list: